lindes/vrptools/README.md

 do your work, push it to your github fork, and send me a pull request.
 I'll try to be prompt at taking a look.

 You're also welcome to submit "Issues" via GitHub.
+I'd be happy to give a shot at fixing bugs and adding features that are requested that way.

-Or drop me a private message on there with any questions.
+Or drop me a private message (via GitHub, or wherever) with any questions, requests, etc.

 License information:
 --------------------